FAQ: Questions Asked Frequently: Approximating the -width

-Now, we take any linear extension $\overline \sigma$ of the super poset $\overline P$.
-Then, for every super variable $L$ (which is a semiring node), we use the blackbox approximation algorithm to construct a tree decomposition $(T_L, \chi_L)$ for every hypergraph $\calH_L$.
-Then, from each of those tree decompositions, we construct a variable ordering $\sigma_L$ for variables in the set $L$.
+\ei By a very similar proof to that of Corollary~\ref{cor:indeed a poset}, we can prove that $\preceq_{\overline P}$ indeed defines a partial order on $\overline\calV$.
+Let $\overline \sigma$ be an ordering of $\overline\calV$ which is an arbitrary linear extension of this partial order $\preceq_{\overline P}$.
+We can obtain an ordering $\sigma$ of the original set of variables $\calV$ using the ordering $\overline\sigma$ (of $\overline\calV$) as follows.
+For every $L$ appearing in the ordering $\overline\sigma$ where $L$ is a semiring node of $P$, we use the blackbox approximation algorithm to construct a tree decomposition $(T_L, \chi_L)$ for the hypergraph $\calH_L$.
+Then, from this tree decomposition, we construct a variable ordering $\sigma_L$ for variables in the set $L$.
 Finally, we replace the occurrence of $L$ in $\overline \sigma$ by the variable ordering $\sigma_L$.
-Call the final variable ordering $\sigma$, then it is a linear extension of the precedence poset $P$.
+After repeating these steps for every $L$, we call the final variable ordering $\sigma$.
+Then $\sigma$ is a linear extension of the precedence poset $P$.

 Suppose $\sigma = (v_1,\dots,v_n)$ is the resulting variable ordering.
 Consider an arbitrary vertex $v_k$ in a semiring node $L$.
 Following the argument in the proof of Theorem~\ref{thm:faqKblocks}, we can see that $U^\sigma_k \subseteq B \cup U(L)$.
 From Lemma~\ref{lmm:lowerboundLogic} and from the fact that $\rho^*$ is subadditive, it follows that